-mamafilm’s screening series takes a six-month residency at our microcinema in Revolutsia (2721 E. Central, 2nd floor.)
-Thank you to our presenting sponsor Fidelity Bank.
-Additional support comes from Not Dead Yet Vintage, KMUW and Wichita Mom’s Blog.
-Read the full mamafilm press release.
+mamafilm’s screening series takes a up six-month residency at our microcinema in Revolutsia (2721 E. Central, 2nd floor, Wichita, Kansas.)

 - Due to limited seating, Advanced Purchase is REQUIRED

 - Doors open 30 minutes prior to showtime, seating is first-come, first-served.